huggingface/blog/snorkel-case-study.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

+_This article is a cross-post from an originally published post on April 6, 2023 [in Snorkel's blog](https://snorkel.ai/snorkel-hugging-face-unlock-foundation-models-for-enterprise/), by Friea Berg ._

 As OpenAI releases [GPT-4](https://openai.com/research/gpt-4) and Google debuts [Bard](https://gizmodo.com/google-bard-chatgpt-ai-rival-released-1850248162) in beta, enterprises around the world are excited to leverage the power of foundation models.
 As that excitement builds, so does the realization that most companies and organizations are not equipped to properly take advantage of foundation models.